malwaremama/TLSDetection/README.md

 These are custom vulnerability signatures created using PAN-OS 9.0.x.

 #### Purpose:
 Detect TLS versioning without needing to enable a SSL Decryption profile.
-Since these will trigger informational alerts in the NGFW you can also mine this utilizing a SIEM for tracking and building visuals.
+Since these will trigger informational alerts in the NGFW you can also query these utilizing a SIEM for tracking and building visuals.

 #### Instructions: